xprov/NeuralNetwork/README.md

 Let's train a Network using data from the ``Example/threeShapes/data/threeShapes.csv`` file.
 In this example, the input are binary pictures of size 40x40.
 Consequently, there needs to be 1600 input neurons on the first layer.
-The output is layer must have size 3 since the data is classified in three categories :
+The output layer must have size 3 since datas are classified in three categories :

 1. Straight line (first output neuron).
 2. Rectangle (second output neuron).